-Surface water drainage arrangements for North Wokingham SDL should ensure volumes and peak flow rates of surface water leaving the SDL are no greater than the rates prior to the proposed development.
+Surface water drainage arrangements for 5.2.4 South of the M4 SDL should ensure volumes and peak flow rates of surface water leaving the SDL are no greater than the rates prior to the proposed development.
 In this regard, developers will be expected to make contributions to the construction and maintenance of Sustainable Drainage Systems (SUDS) and other agreed measures in accordance with Environment Agency advice.
-Regard will also need to be given to the Flood and Water Management Bill 2010 in regards to SUDs.
-Attention should be given to the existing network of watercourses and drainage ditches on the North Wokingham SDL as part of the overall flood attenuation and open space strategy.
+Regard will also need to be given to the Flood and Water Management Act 2010 in regards to SUDs maintenance.
+Attention should be given to the existing network of watercourses and drainage ditches on the South of the M4 SDL as part of the overall flood attenuation and open space strategy.

-Section D: Delivery
+Section 6: Delivery

-This section of the SPD sets out guidance for applicants regarding the application process, to help deliver design excellence, strategic phasing principles and the future management of the North Wokingham SDL.
+This section of the SPD sets out guidance for applicants regarding the application process, to help deliver design excellence, strategic phasing principles and the future management of the South of the M4 SDL.

-Approaches from applications should be made to the Council's dedicated SDL teams within the Development Management Section, to ensure consistency and coordination.
+Approaches from applications should be made to the Council's dedicated SDL teams within the Develop Management section, to ensure consistency and co-ordination.

-5.1 Outline planning applications
+6.1 Outline planning applications

-In accordance with Policy CP4 of the Core Strategy the Local Planning Authority will assess the infrastructure requirements of all new development proposals.
+In accordance with Policy CP4 of the Core 6.1.1 Strategy the Local Planning Authority will assess the infrastructure requirements of all new development proposals.
 To ensure the delivery of all the infrastructure requirements laid down in Policies CP18-21 and Appendix 7 of the Core Strategy the Council seeks either an overarching infrastructure planning application or another relevant mechanism such as an overarching Infrastructure Delivery Plan.
 If there is not an overarching application the Council will expect planning applications to be accompanied by an Infrastructure Delivery Plan for the whole SDL and for Section 106 agreements to reflect this approach.
-This is in order to deliver the infrastructure requirements laid down in the Core Strategy including Policies CP18-21 and Appendix 7 of the Core Strategy and reflects
+This is in order to deliver the infrastructure requirements laid down in the Core Strategy including Policies CP18-21 and Appendix 7.
+This reflects Paragraphs

-Paragraphs A7.13, A7.28, A7.41 and A7.53 of Appendix 7 of the Core Strategy.
+A7.13, A7.28, A7.41 and A7.53 of Appendix 7.
 This infrastructure will include highways, transport, community buildings, schools, open space and SANG.
 The Local Planning Authority will seek a programme of consents for the infrastructure outlined in Policies CP18-21 and Appendix 7 of the Core Strategy to ensure it is deliverable in accordance with the agreed phasing strategy for the delivery of development of the SDL as a whole.

-6.1.2 The Infrastructure Delivery Plan should address SDL-wide needs including the location, capacity and phasing of common infrastructure including primary routes, utilities, strategic flood prevention and protection measures.
+6.1.2 The Infrastructure Delivery Plan should address the SDL-wide needs, including the location, capacity and phasing of common infrastructure including primary routes, utilities, strategic flood prevention and protection measures.
 Also, school sites, strategic public open space, SANG, sports and community buildings and neighbourhood centres should be included.
+Section 6: Delivery